 Modernization supports the introduction of more efficient payment processes to replace manual processes.

-IR: What do you expect the benefits will be for the Canadian economy at large?
+What do you expect the benefits of faster, modernized payment processing will be for the Canadian digital economy at large?

 KM: There’s a public policy objective here to make payments faster, more seamless, more efficient.
 The tangible benefits of the speed of settlement are real.
 The ability to know now, in the moment, that I have funds and I can take immediate advantage.
 That will support a broad array of use cases and the digitization of commerce.

-IR: RTR payments enable users to embed metadata.
-How does that help organizations?
+RTR payments enable users to embed metadata.
+How does that enhance business payments?

 JL: There are potential use cases for companies that want to pay part-time staff and be able to pay them immediately after they’ve completed their shift.
 That will support Canada’s growing gig economy.